Tinkerforge/brickd/src/build_data/windows/readme.txt

 You can also use the --log-to-file option, then Brick Daemon will write a log file named brickd.log in the folder where brickd.exe is located.
 In this mode error, warning and information messages are written to the log by default.
-You an use the --debug option to include debug messages as well.
+You can use the --debug option to include debug messages as well.

+For debugging problems in libusb itself the --libusb-debug option can be used.
+Then brickd will enable libusb logging and include libusb log messages into its own log output.

 If started from a command prompt and without the --log-to-file option log messages are written to the command prompt window.